Hong Kong Protesters Have a Message for Chinese Visitors

 Normally packed with suitcase-totting travelers, the commercial mecca was eerily quiet until the marchers rolled through, chanting their demands while cooling themselves with fans calling for “Democracy NOW!”
 Pharmacies, clothing outlets and beauty stores continued business as usual, though several mainland tour groups had previously announced they would not be bringing visitors to the retail zone while protesters descended on the area.

-The march’s designated end point, a new, multi-billion-dollar high-speed train station, was similarly deserted Sunday.
+The march’s designated end point, the new, multi-billion-dollar West Kowloon station, was similarly deserted Sunday.
 Police walled off the facility with enormous barricades, while local media reported that ticket sales were suspended for the afternoon.
-The station, which opened in September, ignited backlash after a large swathe of it was leased to Beijing and subjected to Chinese jurisdiction, effectively allowing Chinese police to operate on Hong Kong soil and inflaming fears of Beijing’s encroachment.
+The station, which opened in September, courted controversy after part of it was leased to Beijing and subject to Chinese jurisdiction, effectively allowing Chinese police to operate on Hong Kong soil and setting off alarms over Beijing’s encroachment.

 Anti-China tensions peaked on July 1, the 22nd anniversary of the territory’s retrocession to the mainland.
 While hundreds of thousands of protesters staged an annual, peaceful march, a separate, smaller group smashed their way through the legislative council’s fortified glass and vandalized the building.
 The enraged protesters covered the meeting chamber with graffiti, overturned cabinets and tore up Hong Kong’s mini-constitution.
 They also blacked out the part of the city’s official emblem that says “China” while leaving the part that says Hong Kong untouched.

-Organizers of Sunday’s march reiterated calls for peaceful protesting and said there was no intention of staying and occupying the station after the march finished.
+In the wake of the break-in, organizers of Sunday’s march reiterated calls for peaceful protesting and said there was no intention of staying and occupying the train station after the march finished.

 “We are the most elegant protesters on the earth.
 Please protect this elegance today,” organizer Ventus Lau said at the outset.